ShimpelShe/NotITB/README.md

 I know i know, it's easier and more intuitive and stuff.
 And i have no excuse, i just didn't know about it when starting and.. well, yeah

-Not that i'm regretting it, i prefer clicking blocks together than to read a wiki every time i need to do something ( Lazyness )
+Not that i'm regretting it, i prefer clicking blocks together than to read a wiki every time i need to do something
+(I'm Lazy)

 ## Thanks!